ubuntu-mate/ubuntu-mate.org/_posts/2014-08-28-ubuntu-mate-beta1.md

     button_url = "/utopic/"
 %}

-## Upgrading from Alpha2
+## Upgrading from Alpha 2

-Some of the package selections and default settings have changed since Alpha2.
-If you have Alpha2 installed, here is how to upgrade to Beta1.
+Some of the package selections and default settings have changed since Alpha 2.
+If you have Alpha 2 installed, here is how to upgrade to Beta 1.

 Start a shell and upgrade.